Reception

 Continuous and Enhanced Provision

 Continuous provision describes all of the different provision areas which are available for your children to use every day, such as the maths area, the water tray and the home corner.
 Within each of these areas of provision there will be a core range of resources that your children can use all of the time, throughout the whole year.
 Enhanced provision consists of the extra materials and resources that we provide for your children, making continuous provision more challenging and adapted to fit your children's needs.
-This week we will be enhancing our provision with resources that link to our story 'Farmer Duck' and to our project 'Ready, Steady, Grow'.
+This week we will be enhancing our provision with resources that link to our book 'A First Book of Animals' and to our new project 'Animal Safari'.

 Your children are going to have lots of fun at school this week. 😊